wooseokchoi96/simple_blackjack/README.md

     3. Player can not double down
     4. Dealer does not offer insurance

-- You can run the application through the run file `ruby bin/run.rb`# simple_blackjack
+- You can run the application through the run file `ruby bin/run.rb`